 Your child may be struggling more now that they’re back in school.
 The pandemic has been difficult and emergency rooms across the U.S. have seen an uptick in children being seen for mental health conditions.

 One of the first things you can do as a parent is model healthy habits.
-Taking care of your own mental health isn’t a weakness, its strength, such as seeking therapy, or practicing selfcare.
-Your child will see your approaching challenges in an open way, learning that at times we all struggle.
+It’s easier to attend to your child’s needs when your own mental state is sound.
+Plus, your kid is likely to take cues from you on how to deal with their own problems.
+Your child will see you approaching challenges in an open way and may learn that we all struggle at times.
 This can teach empathy and compassion, even when life can be difficult.

-Next check in with your child, especially if they have a history of depression, anxiety, self-harm, substance use, or suicidal thoughts.
-Monitoring them closely, getting professional help for at least the short term, longer if conditions are chronic.
+Next, check in with your child – especially if they have a history of depression, anxiety, self-harm, substance use, or suicidal thoughts.
+Monitor them closely and reach out for professional help if they’re showing symptoms of emotional distress.

 At times, especially with teens, it can be hard for parents to differentiate between normal moodiness and pushing you away, to when you should be concerned.
 The most important thing to remember is you know your child.
 Are they behaving in ways that are not normal for them?
 Trust your instincts.